-The Target directory (with a default of Program Files) is the directory on the device or emulator where you want to deploy your application.
+The Specify Deployment Configuration page displays fields for a target directory and a build directory.
+The Target directory (with a default of \\Program Files\) is the directory on the device or emulator where you want to deploy your application.
 The Build directory is the directory where you want to build your application.
-The default "." is the directory that contains the main PocketBuilder application library.
+The default value is a single dot (".") representing the directory that contains the main application library.